-This recipe for low acid BBQ sauce uses a combination of low acid spices and sweetness with no tomato and no ketchup.
-Use this flavorful sauce on chicken, beef, fish, pork and ribs.
+This recipe for low acid barbecue sauce uses a combination of low acid spices and sweetness with no tomato and no ketchup.
+The sauce is ready in less than ten minutes and can be used on chicken, beef, fish, pork and ribs.

 Is Barbecue Sauce Acidic?